doncity-tech/Team-046-ZeroHunger/README.md

 The Zero Hunger project focuses on the targets listed below.
 However the team-046 focuses on the second target.

 -  Universal access to safe and nutritious food.
 -  End all forms of malnutrition.
 -  Double the income and productivity of smale-scale food producers.
 -  Sustainable food production and resilient agricultural practices.
 -  Maintain the genetic food diveristy in food production.
 -  Invest in rural, agricultural research, technology and gene banks.
-- prevent agricultural trade restrictions, market distortions and export subsidies.
+-  Prevent agricultural trade restrictions, market distortions and export subsidies.
 -  Ensure stable food commodity market and timely access to information.

 ## Usage